BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 Positions the base of the object uniformly at random in the given `Region`, offset by :prop:`contactTolerance` (to avoid a collision).
 The base of the object is determined by adding the object's :prop:`position` to its :prop:`baseOffset`.

 If :prop:`position` is already set by another specifier, then position is instead modified.
-This is done by finding the closest point in the given `Region` along :prop:`onDirection` or its negation, and setting the position to that point.
+This is done by finding the closest point in the given `Region` along :prop:`onDirection` or its negation, and placing the base of the object at that point.

 If the Region has a :term:`preferred orientation` (a vector field), :prop:`parentOrientation` is specified to be equal to that orientation at the object’s :prop:`position`.